jonringer/multiple-package-versions-proposal/README.md

 - Argument passing is ugly
   - This is caused by us trying to satisfy mkGenericpkg and the package's arguments with the same arguments
-  - This could be improved by importing default.nix with just mkGenericPkg, and passing the partially appliced mkGenericPkg function to callPackage
+  - This could be improved by importing default.nix with just mkGenericPkg, and passing the partially applied mkGenericPkg function to callPackage
     - E.g. `openssl = callPackage (import ./pkgs/openssl { inherit mkGenericpkg; }) { };
     - Similar to auto call-by-name, we could also create another directory which would just auto call generic packages, TBD in another proposal.